Benjamin Morrison giving back to community

 "I think, for me, it's really humbling to see a young kid like Benjamin not just do well on the field but to come back and pour it into his community," Darryl said.
 "Phoenix has been a part of who he is and now to watch him come and impact the lives of kids, we're proud of him."

-Benjamin has made a career out of exceeding expectations.
-Brophy Head Coach Jason Jewell recalled when Benjamin was a freshman.
-He showed up on campus as a skinny freshman who didn't look the part of a football player.
+Brophy Head Coach Jason Jewell recalled when Benjamin was a freshman, he showed up on campus as a skinny freshman who didn't look the part of a football player.

-But Jewell quickly realized that wasn't the case.
-Benjamin had natural talent, which shined as a sophomore when he started on varsity for the Broncos.
+But Jewell quickly realized that Benjamin had natural talent, which shined as a sophomore when he started on varsity for the Broncos.

 At Notre Dame, he earned a starting role as a freshman.
 He hauled in six interceptions that season, the most in a season since Harrison Smith, who is now with the Vikings.
 He had three of those in one game against Boston College.
 Another came against Clemson, the No. 5 team in the country at the time on a chilly night in November 2022.
 Benjamin read the play all the way, picking off DJ Uiagalelei and returning it 96 yards for a touchdown.